villekf/OMEGA-doc/docs/source/corrections.rst

 Normalization correction
 ------------------------

-This is PET only feature and enabled with ``options.normalization_correction``.
-There are two options, either you can input precomputed normalization correction sinogram or then you can use a specific normalization measurement and compute the normalization coefficients with OMEGA.
+This is PET and SPECT only feature and enabled with ``options.normalization_correction``.
+There are two options, either you can input precomputed normalization correction sinogram/projections or then you can use a specific normalization measurement and compute the normalization coefficients with OMEGA (PET only!).
 For the latter, set ``options.compute_normalization`` to true and select the desired normalization components with ``options.normalization_options``.
 Normalization correction components to include (1 means that the component is included, 0 that it is not included).
 First: Axial geometric correction, Second: Detector efficiency correction, Third: Block profile correction, Fourth: Transaxial geometric correction (NOT recommended when using normalization data that does not encompass the entire FOV).
 E.g. [1 1 0 0] computes normalization correction for axial geometric effects and detector efficiency.
 If a cylinder was used for the normalization measurements that is smaller than the FOV, you can input its radius with ``options.normalization_phantom_radius``.
 This is used for automatic attenuation correction.
 If you input the radius, you also need to input